m-nt/learn-cpp/README.md

 well its 23:16 and after a lot of try and error i fond c++ to be very hard.
 but not surprised. its enough for today.
 ...

 yeah, i don't know why im reinventing the wheel 🤔
 but its cool, im learning about parsing and im having fun. i like c++.
 also i regret chosing yaml, counting space in parsing is a pain in the ass😓

 ...
+yeeeee.
+I finaly loaded contacts successfullyyy 😍. but i wish i used something simpler than this fucking yaml B***shit.
+the fun part is its still magicly fast, like 69 microseconds ? like what 😮
+any way another weekend and a successful progress.

+...